NCDD’s Discussion Lists

 If you want to be sure to stay updated on NCDD’s events, subscribe to the Conference Updates list by sending a blank email to NCDD-Conference-Updatesemail@example.com.

-The Making A Living in D&D list
+The Making A Living list (our jobs list)

 If you are looking for work in dialogue & deliberation, we recommend you subscribe to this list.
 We now use this list to primarily share job openings we hear about in the field.